hrishikesh-kadam/codetoart-blogs/Android/Android JetPack Blog.md

 A collection of libraries that help you design robust, testable, and maintainable apps.
 Start with classes for managing your UI component lifecycle and handling data persistence.

 Architecture Component 1.0 was announced back in Nov 2017 ([Developers Blog](https://android-developers.googleblog.com/2017/11/announcing-architecture-components-10.html)).
-Then after announcing JetPack at Google I/O 2018, Architecture Component is now considered as a sub component of JetPack.
+Then after announcing JetPack at Google I/O 2018, Architecture Component is now considered as a part of JetPack.

 - [Data Binding](https://developer.android.com/topic/libraries/data-binding/) - Declaratively bind observable data to UI elements.
 - [Lifecycles](https://developer.android.com/topic/libraries/architecture/lifecycle) - Create a UI that automatically responds to lifecycle events.